 Affiliate Transaction Committee.
-The affiliate transaction committee is currently comprised of serves as the chairperson of the affiliate transaction committee.
+The affiliate transaction committee is currently comprised of transaction committee.
 The primary purpose of the affiliate transaction committee is to review transactions between us and the Adviser or its affiliates, and to determine if the resolution of the conflict of interest is fair and reasonable to us and our stockholders.
 However, we cannot assure you that this committee will successfully eliminate the conflicts of interest that will exist between us and Blackstone, or reduce the risks related thereto.